 On March 25, 2010, we entered into the Joint Venture with companies managed by Eton Park and an affiliate of Rhône, two private investment firms, to form Euromar LLC, or Euromar.
-Eton Park's investments are made through Paros Ltd., a Cayman Islands exempted company, and Rhône's investments are made through the Cayman Islands limited companies All Seas Investors I Ltd., All Seas Investors II Ltd., and the Cayman Islands exempted limited partnership All Seas Investors III LP.
-Euromar will acquire, maintain, manage, operate and dispose of shipping vessels.
-As part of the Joint Venture, Euroseas and its affiliates provide management services to Euromar, Euroseas has granted registration rights to Eton Park and Rhône and Euroseas and certain affiliates have granted Euromar certain rights of first refusal in respect of vessel acquisitions which have expired, and made certain arrangements with respect to vessel dispositions and chartering opportunities presented to Euroseas and its affiliates.
-There have been one disposition of a Euromar vessel and six dispositions of Euroseas containerships vessel, all for scrap, which did not trigger any of the agreed arrangements.
-Regarding chartering opportunities, the arrangements the Company has with Euromar involve alternating between them in terms of whose vessel is considered first in case of a conflict (in the first conflict, Euromar's vessel was to be chartered first, in the second conflict the Company's and so on).
-No chartering conflict has arisen so far.
-In entering into the joint venture of Euromar, the Company's strategy was to establish partners who by co-investing with the Company will allow it to diversify its investment in more vessels and take part in investments requiring larger amounts of capital that the Company would be able to do on its own.
-The arrangements regarding any chartering opportunities will be effective as long as Euromar has vessels managed by the Company.
+Eton Park's investments were made through Paros Ltd., a Cayman Islands exempted company, and Rhône's investments were made through the Cayman Islands limited companies All Seas Investors I Ltd., All Seas Investors II Ltd., and the Cayman Islands exempted limited partnership All Seas Investors III LP.
+Euromar acquired, maintained, managed, operated and disposed of shipping vessels.
+As part of the Joint Venture, Euroseas and its affiliates provided management services to Euromar, Euroseas granted registration rights to Eton Park and Rhône and Euroseas and certain affiliates granted Euromar certain rights of first refusal in respect of vessel acquisitions which have expired, and made certain arrangements with respect to vessel dispositions and chartering opportunities presented to Euroseas and its affiliates.
+There was one disposition of a Euromar vessel and six dispositions of Euroseas containerships vessel, all for scrap, which did not trigger any of the agreed arrangements.
+Regarding chartering opportunities, the arrangements the Company had with Euromar involved alternating between them in terms of whose vessel would be considered first in case of a conflict (in the first conflict, Euromar's vessel was to be chartered first, in the second conflict the Company's and so on).
+No chartering conflict arose.
+In entering into the joint venture of Euromar, the Company's strategy was to establish partners who by co-investing with the Company allowed it to diversify its investment in more vessels and take part in investments requiring larger amounts of capital than the Company was able to do on its own.
+The arrangements regarding any chartering opportunities were effective for as long as Euromar had vessels managed by the Company.

-On April 25, 2012, we amended the operating agreement of Euromar to extend the commitment period an additional year to March 25, 2013 and increase the maximum capital contributions owed by all members of Euromar to \$245.0 million, of which the Company had committed an additional \$10.0 million.
-In March 2013, we contributed \$6.25 million and the remaining commitment expired uncalled (see Note 16 on page F-39 for a discussion of impairment of our investment in Euromar).
+On April 25, 2012, we amended the operating agreement of Euromar to extend the commitment period an additional year to March 25, 2013 and increased the maximum capital contributions owed by all members of Euromar to \$245.0 million, of which the Company had committed an additional \$10.0 million.
+In March 2013, we contributed \$6.25 million and the remaining commitment expired uncalled (see Note 16 on page F-45 for a discussion of impairment of our investment in Euromar).